yakovypg/NetArgumentParser/Documentation/ParserGenerationUsingAttributes.md

 7. `inrange 0 5`: the option value must be within the range from 0 to 5.
 8. `oneof 1 3 6`: the option value must be one of the values: 1, 3 or 6.
 9. `match ^[A-Z][a-z]*$`: the option value must match the regular expression `^[A-Z][a-z]*$`.
+10. `default`: the option value must be the default for corresponding type.
+11. `null`: the option value must be null.
+12. `nullorempty`: the option value must be null or empty string.
+13. `nullorwhitespace`: the option value must be null, an empty string, or a string consisting only of whitespace characters.
+14. `empty`: the option value must be an empty string.
-10. `directoryexists`: the option value must be a string representing the path to an existing directory.
+15. `directoryexists`: the option value must be a string representing the path to an existing directory.
-11. `fileexists`: the option value must be a string representing the path to an existing file.
+16. `fileexists`: the option value must be a string representing the path to an existing file.
-12. `maxfilesize 10240`: the option value must be a string representing the path to a file whose size is less than or equal to 10240 bytes.
+17. `maxfilesize 10240`: the option value must be a string representing the path to a file whose size is less than or equal to 10240 bytes.
-13. `extension jpg png`: the option value must be a string representing the path to a file whose extension matches either `jpg` or `png`.
+18. `extension jpg png`: the option value must be a string representing the path to a file whose extension matches either `jpg` or `png`.
+19. `file mp4 mkv`: the option value must be a string representing the path to an existing file whose extension matches either `mp4` or `mkv`.

 Examples of complex restrictions are provided below:
 1. `< -100\nOR > 100\nOR oneof 1 5 7 10\nAND inrange -200 200`.